This post may contain affiliate links. Please see disclosure policy here.

 - Roll out Place dough on lightly floured surface.
 Knead a few times with your hands.
 Add just enough flour so you can work with the soft dough without it sticking to your hands.

 - Divide and Cut.
-Divide dough into two pieces.
+Divide crescent roll dough into two pieces.
 Roll each half into a circle, about 12 inches in diameter.
 Cut each circle into twelve pieces.

 - Roll each dough triangle up into a crescent shape roll, start with the wider end of the triangle.